Home HeadphonesHeadphone Comparisons AKG K240 vs. Samson SR850: In Depth Comparison

 Introduction

 Back in 2016, I owned an AKG K240 Studio, which is the Chinese-made, 55 Ohm, easier-to-drive version of this legendary headphone.
+I recently bought one again, so click the article linked above for a review proper.
+Click this K240M (600 Ohm) review if you’re curious about the differences between them.

-So strap in your seat belts, because this will be the best and most in-depth look at 2 classics that in my opinion will continue to stand the test of time.
-The 850 is an infant by comparison, but it really hits above its price range when you consider everything it has to offer.
+So strap on your seat belts, because this will be the best and most in-depth look at 2 classics that in my opinion will continue to stand the test of time.
+The 850 is an infant by comparison, but it hits above its price range when you consider everything it has to offer.

 Let’s take a gander at specifications first…